Zeroxk/GBF_GW_Scoretracker/readme.md

 6. Remember to escape separators if needed

 # TODO
+- [ ] Move all these TODOs to issues
 - [ ] Better error handling
 - [ ] Autogenerate sheets for each day with formatting (Not sure if API supports this)
 - [ ] Better Logging